 And, when we moved into our first home, the one before this one, I had to tackle the stained toilets and remove stickers from the tub before I could do anything else.
 Luckily, they looked much better after a good cleaning, and I felt more at ease about our new home.

-Tip: Instead of arranging everything like you always have, mix it up.
+Tip: Feel free to repurpose furniture or use it in a different space than you did before.
+Instead of arranging everything like you always have, mix it up.
 Put bookcases in the dining room or the bench that usually sits at the end of the bed in the mudroom.

 Just keep playing with the furniture arrangement until it makes you smile.